 - Watchpoints don’t seem to work at all, even before my breakpoints stop working I can’t get the code to break on any memory access.

 - Most of the code that isn’t in ROM is using some kind of paging (aka overlaying), which reads certain regions of code into memory when they’re needed, then replaces them when they’re not, preventing the use of software breakpoints.

+All in all, this was proving to be must more of a pain than I expected so I decided the easiest option would be to buy a drive with an external EEPROM chip, instead of one built into the MCU.
+This way I could write software breakpoints directly to the flash chip with an EEPROM programmer.
 Hardware and firmware wise this disk is pretty much identical, except the firmware is now stored in a 256k SPI flash chip, instead of in the MCU’s internal memory.
 The first thing I did was use a multimeter to see if there’s anywhere on the top of the PCB i could connect to the flash chip (so I didn’t have to desolder it or keep unscrewing the PCB from the disk).

 WP# and HOLD# are shorted to VCC, so they’re not a problem and the rest of the required pins are brought out to the test pads around E11.
 I tried connecting my TUMPA’s SPI interface to the test pads and using the flashrom software, but it was unable to detect the chip.
 I’m not sure if this is because my TUMPA isn’t capable of in-circuit programming, or there is other stuff on the same data lines, but it I simply couldn’t get it to work.